snehapatil1/english-thesaurus/README.md

-# english-thesaurus
+# Interactive English Dictionary
-Interactive English Dictionary
+An interactive English Dictionary, where user can input any valid english word and the thesaurus will return it's meaning.